Solomon's Temple, Aizawl: Area

+Design

 The main building has twelve main doors, three doors per wall.
 The exterior walls of the Temple face exactly South, North, East, and West.
 Above the porch are four pillars, each carrying seven David's stars, meant to represent the seven churches of the Book of Revelation.
 On each of the pillars is a picture of the Cross of Jesus Christ and the emblem of the Holy Church.
 Atop the porch is an image of two angels blowing trumpets which face the top of the pillar and flank the northern side of the pillar, which is now used as the main entrance.
 The temple has four towers, one on each corner.
 Each tower is topped with a crown, representing the Crown of Salvation, the Crown of Righteousness, the Crown of Life and the Crown of the Overcomer.
 There are two intersecting horizontal ridges that cross in the middle of the pitch roof such that when viewed from the air they form a cross, representing the New Covenant.
 The Temple has 32 windows, 32 ventilations, and 32 skylights.
 It is a multi-story building.